 But you are facing two kinds of challenges at the same time.
 Down one road, you take on a leadership role harnessing digital disruption and transforming IT into a source of innovation.
 This happens as you work with business leaders for product development.
-Down the other road, you must control an increasingly marginalized IT, while managing a shrinking legacy system portfolio with declining value.
+Down the other road, you must control an increasingly marginalized IT while managing a shrinking legacy system portfolio with declining value.

 While understanding the challenges that CIOs need to overcome on their path to achieving digital leadership, we talk about the ultimate digital transformation checklist.

-done Adopt a top-down enterprise-wide strategic approach
+Adopt a top-down enterprise-wide strategic approach

-Being the CIO of your company, you need to understand that digital strategies formulated at enterprise level can bring maximum, sustainable benefits.
+Being the CIO of your company, you need to understand that digital strategies formulated at the enterprise level can bring maximum, sustainable benefits.
 Work with the C-Suite and business leaders to make them understand and gain from synergies across the enterprise.
-Spread leading practices, eliminate any duplication of efforts, align priorities and resources, and leverage digital technologies.
+Spread leading practices, eliminate duplication of efforts, align priorities and resources, and leverage digital technologies.

 In the words of McKinsey & Company, “Pace and power go hand-in-hand for digital leaders, which typically run four times faster and pull critical strategic levers two times harder than other companies do.”

-done Develop a Governance Framework That Supports Innovation
+Develop a Governance Framework That Supports Innovation

 CIOs need to work with business leaders to define a governance framework.
-This framework should not act as a barrier to innovation, but effectively manage and minimize risk to encourage it.
-Businesses can only stay competitive in these times of digital disruption, if they innovate.
+This framework should not act as a barrier to innovation but effectively manage and minimize risk to encourage it.
+Businesses can only stay competitive in these times of digital disruption if they innovate.

 Governance that boosts innovation features:

-A filtering function to align ideas on innovation with the digital business strategy and culture.
+- A filtering function to align ideas on innovation with the digital business strategy and culture.

-Organization’s risk-taking capability for innovation; setting boundaries accordingly.
+- Organization’s risk-taking capability for innovation; setting boundaries accordingly.

-Allocating resources for innovative ideas separately.
+- Allocating resources for innovative ideas separately.

 Innovation committees are structured around emerging technology.
 They help to identify business opportunities enabled by technology and adapt to varying customer or employee behavior.

-done Build Operating Model Conforming to Speed and Agility
+Build Operating Model Conforming to Speed and Agility

 IT should accelerate the pace at which it delivers new capabilities to the business.

-done Prioritize Talent Management
+Prioritize Talent Management

-Digital transformation companies understand that business transformation demands for new IT skills and roles.
+Digital transformation companies understand that business transformation demands new IT skills and roles.
 They go beyond the conventional approach of hiring talent from the best of schools and poaching employees.
 Instead, digital leaders look for potential candidates, value soft skills, hire team players, and offer them incentives to grow.

-done Unify Technology Data Points into KPIs
+Unify Technology Data Points into KPIs

 As you pipeline your data, opt for a managed services provider to set up monitoring and alert systems.
-Your data is valuable and if any issues occur to your data, they should be visible to you.
+Your data is valuable, and if any issues occur to your data, they should be visible to you.

-done Invest in New Digital Capabilities
+Invest in New Digital Capabilities

-Here, overall customer experience matters the most and new releases are measured in weeks.
+Here, overall customer experience matters the most, and new releases are measured in weeks.
 These releases are an offshoot of the close collaboration between users and IT.
 Besides, they are the product of rapid and iterative product development cycles.

 CIOs upgrade or establish a research and development (R&D) function or innovation lab.
 The objective is to provide an environment where business users, IT, and external customers can discover and refine new digital solutions.
 Organizations today have an R&D function within IT and the business, or within IT.

-CIO are in the best position to create the difference between being a victim of digital disruption and a digital leader.
+CIOs are in the best position to create the difference between being a victim of digital disruption and a digital leader.
 You can use this checklist as a guide.
 Focus on the factors critical to driving digital transformation, innovate and innovate, achieve operational excellence, and emerge a leader in this new digital world.